kazurayam/TestingGradlePlugins-revised/docs/index.md

 ## Introduction

-This article provides a runnable sample code set that shows you how to perform automated-tests for a custom Gradle plugins.
+This article provides a runnable sample code set that shows you how to perform automated-tests for a custom Gradle plugin.

 This article is based on an article published by Gradle project: